J-Michael-Brown/Pizza-Order-Site/README.md

   _4. Clone onto Desktop (type "git clone <url link>" replacing '<url link>' with the link you copied in step 3)_

-  _5. Open website in a browser (double click the "Beep-Boop" file on your desktop then double click the "index.html" file)_
+  _5. Open website in a browser (double click the "Pizza-Order-Site" file on your desktop then double click the "index.html" file)_

-* _Or open the page at this url: https://j-michael-brown.github.io/Beep-Boop/_
+**Or open the page at this url: https://j-michael-brown.github.io/Pizza-Order-Site/**

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_

 ## Known Bugs